 - Previous Alternatives Analyses.
-Each organization/program shall identify previously conducted alternatives analyses, cost/benefit analyses, or risk/benefit analyses studies that may be used in lieu of conducting its own analysis if the previous studies are consistent with the IHS requirements and weighted criteria.
+Each Headquarters Office or Area Director shall identify previously conducted IT alternatives analyses, cost/benefit analyses, or risk/benefit analyses studies that may be used in lieu of conducting its own analysis if the previous studies are consistent with the IHS requirements and weighted criteria.

 - Gap Analysis.

-- The IHS organization/program shall perform a gap analysis against the previous analysis rather than a complete alternatives analysis, thereby reducing the time and cost of conducting a duplicate study.
+- If appropriate, the Headquarters Office or Area Director shall perform a gap analysis against the previous analysis rather than a complete IT alternatives analysis, thereby reducing the time and cost of conducting a duplicate study.

-- Before investing in establishing or expanding services in a new installation, the organization/program shall conduct a gap analysis of existing systems or sites within and outside its organization that operate the same application to determine the cost and benefit of using or expanding the existing system or site operation.
-To the extent possible, each organization/program shall use existing installations to consolidate its computer systems, telecommunications, hardware, software, and staff operations (including grant programs).
+- Before investing in establishing or expanding services in a new IT resource, the Headquarters Office or Area Director shall conduct a gap analysis of existing systems or sites within and outside its organization that operate the same IT resource to determine the cost and benefit of using or expanding the existing system or site operation.
+To the extent possible, each Headquarters Office Director or Area Director shall use existing technology to consolidate its computer systems, telecommunications, hardware, software, and staff operations (including grant programs).
 This approach will reduce overall Agency costs in facilities, utilities, hardware, software, and staff.
 It will also reduce the risk of security vulnerabilities and retaining multiple technical staff.

 - New Alternatives Analysis Study.
-If previous studies cannot be found, the Division of Information Resources (DIR) shall inform the IHS Chief Information Officer (CIO) that the DIR shall establish a new alternatives analysis study.
-The CIO shall provide advice as to the construction of the alternatives analysis so that other organizations/programs may benefit from the study.
+If previous studies cannot be found, the Headquarters Office or Area Director shall inform the IHS Chief Information Officer (CIO) that a new IT alternatives analysis study is required.
+The CIO shall provide advice as to the construction of the alternatives analysis so that other programs may benefit from the study.

 - Alternatives Analysis Central Repository.
-The CIO shall also establish a central repository for completed alternative analyses and studies.
-The completed alternatives analysis or study shall be submitted to the CIO by the IHS organizational component, program or project office manager conducting the analysis or study upon completion.
+The CIO shall also establish a central repository for completed IT alternatives analyses and studies.
+The completed IT alternatives analysis or study shall be submitted to the CIO by the IHS organizational component, program or project office manager conducting the analysis or study upon completion.

 - Enterprise Licenses.
-The CIO shall establish a central list of IHS-wide enterprise licenses on behalf of the IHS.
-If the selected alternative requires the procurement of software licenses, the organization/program shall use an existing enterprise license or work collaboratively with the CIO to procure an Agency-wide enterprise license.
+The CIO shall establish a central list of IHS-wide IT enterprise licenses on behalf of the IHS.
+If the selected alternative requires the procurement of software licenses, the Headquarters Office or Area Director shall use an existing enterprise license or work collaboratively with the CIO to procure an Agency-wide enterprise license.

-- Chief Information Officer.
-The office of the CIO formulates the IHS IT goals and strategies for defining measures of success, assessing and evaluating IT use, and reporting the status of the IHS' IT programs.
-The CIO is responsible for the following:
+- Indian Health Service Chief Information Officer.
+The IHS CIO formulates the IHS IT goals and strategies for defining measures of success, assessing, and evaluating IT use and reporting the status of the IHS' IT programs.
+The IHS CIO is responsible for the following:

 - Providing advice and assistance to the IHS Director, the Information Systems Advisory Committee, and other senior management personnel to ensure that IT is acquired and information resources are managed for the Agency in a manner that implements the policies and procedures of the CCA.

-- Working directly with the CFO to ensure that the IHS also complies with the CFO Act and JFMIP.
-The CIO is also responsible for developing, maintaining, and facilitating the implementation of a sound and integrated ITA, and promoting the effective and efficient design and operation of all major IRM procedures and processes for the IHS.
+- Working directly with the IHS CFO to ensure that the IHS also complies with the CFO Act.
+The IHS CIO is also responsible for developing, maintaining, and facilitating the implementation of a sound and integrated EA, and promoting the effective and efficient design and operation of all major IRM procedures and processes for the IHS.

 - Ensuring that IHS IT investments satisfy the CCA effectively and efficiently, support mission requirements, meet strict efficiency and performance criteria, and conform to the IHS architecture.
-The CIO's office shall track and provide a registry of previously conducted alternatives analyses in its role as the Executive Secretariat of the IHS ITIRB.
-The CIO's office shall provide advice on the construction of each alternative analysis so that other IHS organizations/programs may benefit from the study in the future.
+The IHS CIO's office shall track and provide a registry of previously conducted alternatives analyses in its role as the Executive Secretariat of the IHS IT Investment Review Board (ITIRB).

-- Performing ITIRB reviews of IHS organization/program business cases, alternative analyses, and other specific investment documents.
-The CIO, supported by IHS program or project managers, shall be responsible for ensuring this policy is implemented for all programs or projects within the IHS.
+- Performing CIO and ITIRB reviews of IHS IT business cases, IT alternative analyses, and other specific IT investment documents.
+The IHS CIO, supported by IHS program or project managers, shall be responsible for ensuring this policy is implemented for all IT programs or projects within the IHS.

-- Providing information to the IHS program or project managers regarding previously conducted alternatives analyses and advice on the construction of the alternatives analyses so that other program or project managers may benefit from the studies in the future.
+- Providing information to IHS organizations, and IT program or project managers regarding previously conducted IT alternatives analyses and advice on the construction of the IT alternatives analyses so that other IT program or project managers may benefit from the studies in the future.

-- Chief Financial Officer.
-The CFO is responsible for providing advice and assistance to the Director, IHS, the CIO, and other senior management personnel to ensure financial resources are managed for the Agency in a manner that implements the policies and procedures of the CFO Act and JFMIP.
-The CFO is responsible for ensuring that the Agency receives a clean financial opinion annually.
-The CFO shall review all documentation submitted to the ITIRB that pertains to financial systems and mixed systems that are partially financial.
+- Indian Health Service Chief Financial Officer.
+The IHS CFO is responsible for providing advice and assistance to the Director, IHS, the IHS CIO, and other senior management personnel to ensure financial resources are managed for the Agency in a manner that implements the policies and procedures of the CFO Act.
+The IHS CFO is responsible for ensuring that the Agency receives a clean financial opinion annually.
+The IHS CFO shall review all documentation submitted to the ITIRB that pertains to financial systems and mixed systems that are partially financial.

 Back To Top